Winipedia/pyrig/docs/index.md

 To get started with pyrig, check out the [Getting Started Guide](getting-started.md) for a complete walkthrough of setting up a new python project from scratch with pyrig.

+## Scaffolding

+To see the full file tree of a project scaffolded by pyrig and get detailed descriptions of each file and configuration, see the [Scaffolding Documentation](scaffolding.md).